 Basic Interdisciplinary Collaborative Skills Training

-This will be offered by Zoom, dates to be determined.
+The dates and time slots are to be determined and will be presented through Zoom.
 Check back here for more details as they become available!

 Membership in CLII requires the completion of a Basic Training and a 40-hour mediation training.
 Below are providers who offer the mediation training.
 See Requirements to be a Fellow in CLII for further details.